 So let’s see what you can do to make sure that the deviations are in the direction you would prefer them in.
 For this example, we are going to use linear dimensions.

-Nominal value is the basic dimension you usually give on a drawing.
+The nominal value is the basic dimension you usually give on a drawing.
 Without specifying the allowed tolerances, manufacturers will try to stay close to the value but there will be some sort of deviation as machine capabilities, setup, machinist competence, etc. all play a role.

 Adding a lower deviation tells the manufacturer how much smaller a certain measurement can be.
 This is noted using the “-” sign.